connordelacruz/webdriver-test-tools/docs/source/utilities.rst

 components like forms and navbars.
 These classes define common methods and attributes to reduce the amount of code needed to create page objects.

-For more information and a list of currently implemented page object prototypes, see the :doc:`full documentation
+For more information on usage and the different prototypes available, see the following documentation:

-<webdriver_test_tools.pageobject.prototypes>`.
+   * :doc:`prototypes`
+   * :doc:`Prototypes API docs <webdriver_test_tools.pageobject.prototypes>`

 Example